Last Updated: 4/16/22 | April 16th, 2022

-I have a confession to make: I hate flying.
+I have a confession to make: I have a huge fear of flying.
+I hate it.
 It scares the living shit out of me.

 Before the flight: “I can’t wait to get on a plane and relax and watch some movies.
 This is going to be great!”

-During the flight as I watch a movie or do work: “I can’t believe we’re flying.
+During the flight, as I watch a movie or do work: “I can’t believe we’re flying.
 Science is amazing.
-I have wi-fi in the sky!!
+I have Wi-Fi in the sky!
 Look at all the pretty clouds!”

 During turbulence: “What was that sound?
 Are we supposed to turn like that?
 Why is this so bumpy?!
 That was a big drop!
 What’s wrong?
 We’re all gonna die!!!
 Ahhhh!!!”